 Advice to Management

 I applied online.
-The process took 4+ weeks.
-I interviewed at Allen Communication (Salt Lake City, UT) in May 2017.
+The process took a week.
+I interviewed at Allen Communication (Salt Lake City, UT).